UK Sugar Tax 2018 – Good or bad?

 What is the Sugar Tax?

-In an attempt to curb the alarming rise in cases of obesity and Type 2 Diabetes, the former chancellor George Osborne had made an announcement of sugar tax in the year 2016 for dental phobia problem.
-He felt that imposing a tax on sweet soft drinks is a constructive method to bring down the sugar consumption of the citizens of UK.
-It has become effective finally this year from the 6th of April, 2018.
+In an attempt to curb the alarming rise in cases of obesity and Type 2 Diabetes, the former chancellor George Osborne made an announcement of sugar tax in the year 2016.
+He felt that imposing a tax on fizzy drinks was a constructive method to bring down the sugar consumption of the citizens of UK.
+It become effective on 6th of April, 2018.